 Wednesday, February 9, 2022 @ 2:00 pm - 3:15 pm Eastern

 This webinar will offer practical tools for building consistency and courage, two qualities essential to writing success.
 You will be guided to examine what courage and consistency mean for your own writing, as well as how to set achievable goals for making incremental progress and identify ways of meeting those goals.
 You’ll learn several techniques for getting to and staying at the page, overcoming resistance, and tapping into and trusting your creative intuition.
 You’ll discover ways of finding a fresh perspective on your material.
 Finally, you’ll compose new work in response to prompts, generating momentum that can carry you into your next writing session.
-Writers’ reasons for feeling blocked vary, but often relate to perfectionism, fear of failure, self-doubt, overwhelm, distraction, and overthinking.
+Writers’ reasons for feeling blocked vary but are often related to perfectionism, fear of failure, self-doubt, overwhelm, distraction, and overthinking.
 We won’t share what we write, but we’ll gather in a spirit of curiosity and generosity to support our own and each other’s writing.

 In this webinar, you will: